xxsummi/PokeExplorer/README.md

    - Ensure Android SDK and emulator are set up

    **iOS:**
+   - Download `GoogleService-Info.plist` from Firebase Console
+   - Place in `ios/PokeExplorer/` directory
-   - Add `GoogleService-Info.plist` to Xcode project
+   - Open Xcode and drag file into project (check "Copy items if needed")
-   - Configure signing in Xcode
+   - Configure signing: Xcode → Signing & Capabilities → Select your team

 ### Running the App